Housing

 Images from UC Berkeley researchers’ “CoolClimate Maps”, displaying average household carbon footprints by zipcode.

-Similar to statewide trends, Cupertino’s community GHG emissions for transportation are nearly equal to largest GHG source (energy-use from natural gas).
+Similar to statewide trends, Cupertino’s community GHG emissions for transportation are significant, and are nearly equal to our largest GHG emission source (energy-use from natural gas).

-Reducing both of these GHG sources will involve housing policies:
+Reducing emissions from both of these GHG sources will involve housing policies:

 • For natural gas emissions: actions like the enforcement of REACH codes for new developments, and the exploration of other programs or strategies for appliance replacements, as well as electric-only building conversions for commercial and residential natural gas consumers

-• For transportation: public policy positions, like support of VTA BRT (Bus Rapid Transit, a.k.a a dedicated bus lane) projects, as well as policy changes, like the removal of parking minimums and height restrictions preventing the development of denser, transit-oriented housing developments, will be crucial (and are even partially acknowledged within Cupertino’s 2018 Climate Action Plan Progress Report)
+• For transportation: public policy positions like the support of VTA BRT (Bus Rapid Transit, a.k.a a dedicated bus lane) projects; as well as policy changes, like the removal of parking minimums and height restrictions preventing the development of denser, transit-oriented housing developments, will be crucial (and are even partially acknowledged within Cupertino’s 2018 Climate Action Plan Progress Report and CAP 2.0 2023 Update)

 With Housing for all, a Cupertino for all

 Housing matters, especially in Cupertino.
 We have a chance to positively impact and shape the very community we live in by advocating for inclusive housing policy changes in Cupertino.
-By lending your voice in support of a more inclusive and sustainable future for Cupertino, you can influence change impacting not only the generations here today, but also for those living here in the years to come.
+By lending your voice in support of a more inclusive and sustainable future for Cupertino, you can support positive impacts not only the generations here today, but also for those living here in the years to come.

 Get involved in this fight for a Cupertino for all here, and learn more about our organization here.